Glyphack/Glyphack/content/blog/rate-limiter-from-scratch-in-python-2.md

         return False
 ```

-Notice that here we are using the `incr` method of the storage.
+Notice that here we are using the `incr` method from the storage.
 We haven't implemented this functionality yet, but this is a good interface to add.

 Since other storages such as redis has support for increment it's better to use it,
-rather than get, increment and set the value.
+rather than get, increment and set the value approach.

 So we add new method to `AbstractStorage`: